CloudCannon/documentation/_editing/7_collections.md

 ---
 title: Collections
-warning: This feature is only available on Jekyll sites.
 ---
+This feature is only available on Jekyll sites.
+{: .info}

-Collections are used to organize content, similar to blogging, except the content isn't organized by date.
+Collections are used to organise content, similar to blogging, except the content isn't organised by date.

 There's lots of great use cases for collections: API documentation, products, albums.
 Basically anywhere you have structured data which repeats itself.

-In this example we'll create a collection to organize and display staff members.
+In this example we'll create a collection to organise and display staff members.

 To define the staff collection we need to set it in `_config.yml` :